From one Reeb orbit to two: Embedded contact homology and volume

 \subsection{The isomorphism with Seiberg-Witten Floer cohomology}

 Although a priori the homology of the chain complex $ECC(Y,\lambda,\Gamma,J)$ might depend on $J$, in fact it does not.
-This follows from a theorem of Taubes \cite{e1, e2, e3, e4} asserting that when $Y$ is connected, there is a canonical isomorphism between embedded contact homology and a version of Seiberg-Witten Floer cohomology.
+This follows from a theorem of Taubes \cite{e1} asserting that when $Y$ is connected, there is a canonical isomorphism between embedded contact homology and a version of Seiberg-Witten Floer cohomology as defined by Kronheimer-Mrowka \cite{km}.
 The precise statement is that there is a canonical isomorphism of relatively graded $\Z/2$-modules

 where $\mathfrak{s}_{\xi}$ is the spin-c structure determined by the oriented two-plane field $\xi$, see e.g.\ \cite[Lem.\ 28.1.1]{km}.
-(The isomorphism also holds over $\Z$.)
+(The isomorphism \eqref{eqn:echsw} holds using $\Z$ or $\Z/2$ coefficients.)
 In particular, there is a well-defined relatively graded $\Z / 2$-module $ECH(Y,\xi,\Gamma)$.
 By summing over all $\Gamma\in H_1(Y)$, one also obtains a well-defined relatively graded $\Z /2$-module $ECH(Y,\xi)$.